jekymin8232/vitalguardai-com/README.md

 9. The system must be accessible and understandable to non-specialists.
 10. The AI must not collect unnecessary data, and if any data is stored, users must be able to delete it easily at any time.

+**The AI I develop is not designed for the wealthy.
+It is designed for the socially vulnerable, the poor, and those most in need.**

 All academic contributions worldwide are provided completely free of charge.
 If these contributions are recognized as meaningful ethical and humanitarian work, I believe that a public nomination for the Nobel Peace Prize would also be justified.
 Moral authority can help save even more lives.
 I have also already developed a refugee self-sufficiency model — an AI system designed to help refugees achieve self-reliance within refugee camps themselves, without requiring relocation to other countries.
 A sovereign AI system that refugees can directly operate means that refugee communities themselves can become self-sustaining.

-The AI I develop is not designed for the wealthy.
-It is designed for the socially vulnerable, the poor, and those most in need.

 > **This “Pet Safety Leash” UI is a neutral demo skin for everyday usability testing.**
 > Under the hood, it is an **Offline Bluetooth Swarm Network** built for zero‑infrastructure disaster response.